ksator/junos-verifications-automation-with-jsnapy/README.md

 ### Ansible inventory file:
 The inventory file we are using in this repository is [hosts] (https://github.com/ksator/junos-verifications-automation-with-jsnapy/blob/master/hosts).
-It is at the root of the repository, so it is not at the default place. it also define the ip address of each device with the variable junos_host.
-This variable is reused in the playbooks.
+It is at the root of the repository, so it is not at the default place.
+It also defines the ip address of each device with the variable junos_host.
+This variable is re-used in the playbooks.

 ### Ansible Config file:
 There is an [ansible.cfg] (https://github.com/ksator/junos-verifications-automation-with-jsnapy/blob/master/ansible.cfg)  file at the root of the repository.
-It refers to our inventory file ([hosts] (https://github.com/ksator/junos-verifications-automation-with-jsnapy/blob/master/hosts)): So, despite the inventory file is not /etc/ansible/hosts, there is no need to add -i hosts to your ansible-playbook commands.
+It refers to our inventory file ([hosts] (https://github.com/ksator/junos-verifications-automation-with-jsnapy/blob/master/hosts)): So, even if the inventory file is not /etc/ansible/hosts, there is no need to add -i hosts to your ansible-playbook commands.

 ### Ansible variables:
 [group_vars] (https://github.com/ksator/junos-verifications-automation-with-jsnapy/tree/master/group_vars/) and [host_vars] (https://github.com/ksator/junos-verifications-automation-with-jsnapy/tree/master/host_vars) directories at the root of this repository define variables for hosts and for groups.
 The [inventory] (https://github.com/ksator/junos-verifications-automation-with-jsnapy/blob/master/hosts) file (hosts file at the root of the repository) also defines some variables.
 In order to see all variables for an hostname, you can run this command: